 In 1984, six scholarships were awarded to six students.
-In 2009, 112 students received funds totaling $135,000.
-To date the foundation has awarded over 2,000 scholarships totaling $2,290,000.
-The Foundation is currently overseen by the an all-volunteer, 26-member Board of Trustees whose job is to raise funds and disperse the scholarships.
+In 2017, 120 students received funds totaling $200,000.
+To date, the Foundation has awarded over 2,800 scholarships totaling over $3,600,000.
+The Foundation is overseen by an all-volunteer, Board of Trustees whose job is to raise funds and disperse the scholarships.

-The WSF’s ability to award this many scholarships is realized by the continual fundraising and receipt of gifts from individuals, businesses and organizations.
+The WSF’s ability to award this many scholarships is realized by the continual fundraising and receipt of gifts from individuals, businesses, and organizations.
 The donated funds are invested and the income derived is used to fund awarding of scholarship monies.
-One of the foundation’s major fund raising activities is the Joe Morgan Celebrity Golf Tournament presented by the Walpole Co-op Bank, which is held the first Monday in October at the Walpole Country Club.
+One of the foundation’s major fundraising activities is the Cornhole4College tournament presented by the Walpole Co-op Bank.

-Any Walpole resident applying to or currently attending a post-high school institution which offers an advanced course of study may apply for a scholarship.
-This includes four year bachelors degree programs, associate degree programs, and technical certificate programs.
+Any Walpole resident applying to or currently attending a post-high school institution that offers an advanced course of study may apply for a scholarship.
+This includes four-year bachelor's degree programs, associate degree programs, and technical certificate programs.
 Students applying for or in graduate school are not eligible.

-Scholastics excellence, financial need, and community service are all considerations in awarding of scholarships.
+Financial need, academic merit, extracurricular activities (including community service and work experience) and personal qualities are all considerations in awarding scholarships.
 The selection of the winners is overseen by the Board of Trustees but is determined by an independent ad-hoc group of community members representing all geographical sections of Walpole.

-Applications are available in mid-December of each year and can be obtained directly from the foundation’s web site.
-The deadline for applications is the middle of February.
-Decisions and notification is made by the beginning of June of each year and the check awarded in December of each year, after proof of matriculation is provided.
+The online application is opened in December of each year and can be accessed directly from the Foundation’s web site.
+The deadline for applications is February.
+Decisions and notifications are made by the beginning of June of each year and the checks are awarded in December of each year.

 Michael McGrath, President